-High-functioning alcoholics often do such a good job of hiding their issues that other people don’t know the issues exist.
+A high-functioning alcoholic often does such a good job of hiding their issues that other people don’t know the issues exist.
 Functional alcoholics may not even realize they’re actively concealing symptoms of their disorder.

-Alcoholism doesn’t discriminate.
+Loving an alcoholic can be a lonely, painful existence.
 High-functioning alcoholics can be moms, dads, husbands, wives, brothers or sisters.
-The type of relationship that you have with the person with alcoholism often affects how his or her disease affects you.
+And the effects of alcoholism on families can be significant.
+The type of relationship you have with the person with alcoholism often affects how his or her disease affects you.

 Sometimes husbands and wives of high-functioning alcoholics are the only ones who know their spouse has alcohol problems.
-People addicted to alcohol may be able to function at work or in social settings involving alcohol, but they’re unable to hide the disease from the person closest to them.
+People addicted to alcohol may be able to function at work or in social drinking situation, but they’re unable to hide the disease from the person closest to them.

 Spouses may catch alcoholics drinking in secret or see the emotional side effects of alcoholism.
-Alcoholic husbands and wives may be emotionally distant from their spouse.
-They may also be emotionally abusive.
+Alcoholic husbands and wives may be emotionally distant or abusive.
 Emotional abuse includes threats, insults and controlling behavior, according to the Office on Women’s Health website.